 The trail peters out into the woods after you reach the last waterfall in the canyon at about the two kilometre mark.
 It’s a gentle ascent to return to the parking lot.

 But in my opinion, this is a must do hike for the fantastic views from different angles of the Angel Glacier tumbling down the north face of Mt.
 Edith Cavell.
 Some of the views include the iceberg laden Cavell Pond below Angel Glacier.

-The trail is steep in places but switchbacks make it manageable.
-In July the meadows start to fill with glacier lilies and globeflowers.
+Make a loop and if you’re visiting in July, you’ll see meadows starting to fill with glacier lilies and globeflowers.
 Bring a picnic and park yourself at one of the viewpoints.
 Fill your soul with the views.